-In many homes, the kitchen is considered to be the heart of the home.
+In many homes, the kitchen is the heart of the home.
 Probably because (like it or not) we spend a lot of our time in the kitchen.
 Unfortunately, it’s also far too easy to spend a lot of money in the kitchen.
 Between the food we prepare, the products we use, and the appliances we keep in it, the kitchen is one of the most expensive rooms in the entire house.
 But it doesn’t have to be!
-Here are 10 ways to save money in the kitchen.
+Here are 10 frugal kitchen tips to help you save money in the kitchen.

 These simple tips will help you save hundreds (if not thousands) of dollars per year in the kitchen.

 I’m sure you’ve heard this one many times before, but you really do save (lots of) money simply by planning your meals out before you go shopping.
 You can save even more money if you plan your meals out according to what’s on sale.

 Yes, it takes time to meal plan.
 But not as much as you may think.
 Especially if you draft up a master list of meals ahead of time which you can refer to when planning each week’s meals.